PyOED: An Extensible Suite for Data Assimilation and Model-Constrained Optimal Design of Experiments: : Structure and Philosophy

 \paragraph{\code{pyoed.utility}} This subpackage aims to collect implementations of general-purpose functionality, such as file I/O and visualization, as well as general mathematical and statistical procedures.
-The subpackage includes matrix-free implementations of expensive operations such as evaluating the trace and log-determinant of a matrix.
-It also provides routines to approximate matrix trace using statistical randomization~\cite{AlexanderianSaibaba17,saibaba2016randomized}.
+The subpackage includes various visualization tools and matrix-free implementations of expensive operations such as evaluating the trace and log-determinant of a matrix.
+It also provides routines to approximate matrix trace and determinant (or its logarithm) using statistical randomization~\cite{AlexanderianSaibaba17,han2015large,saibaba2016randomized}.

-\paragraph{\code{pyoed.examples}} This subpackage provides various example scripts that users can follow to learn how to effectively use various pieces of the package.
-The modules in this subpackage explain how to load all pieces of the subpackage independently and explain how to properly coordinate these components to design a consistent DA and/or OED experiment.

-\paragraph{\code{pyoed.tutorials}} Given the popularity of Jupyter Notebooks in the computational science community, we converted some of the examples in the subpackage \code{pyoed.examples} to Jupyter Notebooks and provided them in this subpackage \code{pyoed.tutorials}.
-We employ them in the test cases presented in Section~\ref{sec:Test_cases}.
-We can add more tutorials on reasonable demand.